-Climbing ability is where the Guide Tennie really shines.
-The Stealth C4 sole with an edging pad up front smears like no other, and edges better than all.
+Climbing ability is where the Guide Tennie shines.
+The Stealth C4 sole with an edging pad up front smears like no other and edges better than all.

-The new Guide Tennie has a taller toe profile than the previous version by a few millimeters, meaning it doesn't fit as well into cracks as the previous version.
+The Guide Tennie has a taller toe profile than the previous version by a few millimeters, meaning it doesn't fit as well into cracks as the previous version.
 But for flared cracks, the sticky rubber toe rand and moderately stiff forefoot provide excellent crack smearing ability.
 The redesign that gives this higher toe profile also provides significantly better hiking ability, and we are happy with this trade-off.

-Seven lacing eyelets allow you to cinch the toe down when it's time to climb, or loosen the upper for comfort while hiking.
-This model is shipped from the factory with skinny, abrasion-resistant laces.
-While the lace durability is appreciated, we found these laces a little difficult to get to hold a knot when new, and skinny enough to be uncomfortable on tender fingers after a day of climbing.
-If you aren't crack climbing in these, and don't need the abrasion resistance, we recommend replacing the factory laces with a fatter lace that'll be kinder to your fingers.
+Seven lacing eyelets allow you to cinch the toe down when it's time to climb or loosen the upper for comfort while hiking.
+This model is shipped from the factory with thin, abrasion-resistant laces.
+While the lace durability is appreciated, we found these laces a little challenging to get to hold a knot when new, and skinny enough to be uncomfortable on tender fingers after a day of climbing.
+If you aren't crack climbing in these and don't need the abrasion resistance, we recommend replacing the factory laces with a fatter lace that'll be kinder to your fingers.
 The Guide Tennie is one of the models we tested with a gusseted tongue, a feature we appreciate that helps keep sand and trail debris out of the shoe.
-In addition, the tongue and ankle collar use synthetic materials rather than leather, allowing this shoe to breathe better than most.
+The tongue and ankle collar also use synthetic materials rather than leather, allowing this shoe to breathe better than most.